Hunger Strikers At Yale Have Entered Their Second Week Without Food

 On Wednesday, Yale President Peter Salovey said doctors from the school’s heath service had visited the hunger strikers.
 “I hope these individuals will decide to end their fast before medical intervention is needed,” he said in an email to the Yale community.
 “Threats of self-harm have no place in rational debate when an established dispute resolution process still exists.”

 And as the hunger strikers enter risky medical territory, their opponents in the campus Republican chapter are dialing back on the barbecues.
-"We're not giving any interviews at this time," a Yale College Republicans co-president wrote in an email to BuzzFeed News, "due to concerns for the physical safety of our members."

-The organization did not respond to further inquiries about the origins of the concerns or whether they had found a safe space on campus.
+“We’re not giving any interviews at this time,” a Yale College Republicans co-president wrote in an email to BuzzFeed News, “due to concerns for the physical safety of our members.”

 The effort to unionize graduate students at Yale is one of many currently taking place at universities across the country, made possible by a ruling last year that classified graduate students, who teach classes and do research, as both students and union-eligible employees of their university.